timray674/website-content/post/lab/work-from-home/index.md

 Before going on, I suggest doing one thing.
 Take this [personality type test](https://www.16personalities.com/free-personality-test) and see what that site tells you.

-I'm an introvert, and an INTJ personality type.
-Which means I am independent and I like doing things alone.
+I'm an introvert, I am independent and I like doing things alone.

 This post is heavily influenced by this fact, and you might find that what I say is madness if you're an extrovert who needs people around to be productive.

 The first suggestion I have for you is to have a **dedicated office space**.
 It does not need to be in another building, but it might be necessary if you have lots of people in your house.
 I do have a dedicated room, with a door I can close.
 It's very helpful because it avoids.. interruptions.